gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 <h3>Observations: Rider :green_heart:</h3>
 <ol>
-    <li>Creating a directory and file for view model: good (both can be created from <em>Alt+Ins</em>, Git
+    <li>Creating a directory and file for view model: good (both can be created from <kbd>Alt+Ins</kbd> and using a Git
         add suggestion.)
 Again, import items in completion rock!
     </li>
-    <li>Modifying the controller: great.
-Initialize field from constructor rocks after declaring the
+    <li>Modifying the controller: great. <em>Initialize field from constructor</em> rocks after declaring the
         <code>_greeter</code>
         field! <em>Use object initializer</em> is available both on constructor call and on further variable usages.
 The <em>Change view model type</em> quick-fix rocks again!
     </li>
-    <li>Modifying the view: considerably better than Visual Studio (because the model type has already been
+    <li>Modifying the view: considerably better than Visual Studio because the model type has already been
         changed for us, and because <code>Model</code> is resolved quicker, with valid completion suggestions available instantly.
     </li>